NordicSemiconductor/Android-nRF-Connect-Device-Manager/README.md

 ## Command Groups

 McuManager are organized by functionality into command groups.
-In _mcumgr-android_, command groups are called managers and extend the `McuManager` class.
-The managers (groups) implemented in _mcumgr-android_ are:
+In this Android library, command groups are called managers and extend the `McuManager` class.
+The managers (groups) implemented in the library are:

 * **`DefaultManager`**: Contains commands relevant to the OS.
 This includes task and memory pool statistics, device time read & write, and device reset.